Quasinormal Modes of Charged Fields in Reissner-Nordstrom Backgrounds by Borel-Pade Summation of Bender-Wu Series: Alternative critical points and the appearance of zero-damped modes

 We now turn to a subtlety that we have thus far swept under the rug.
 The algorithm we presented in \S\ref{sec:algorithm} computes a perturbation series around a point $r_0$ that is determined by the equation \eqref{eq:r0extrema}.
 When either the scalar field $\phi$ or the black hole is uncharged, these points are simply extrema of the potential $V(r)$, as in the original Bender--Wu calculation.
 In general, however, $r_0$ depends not only on $V(r)$, but on the gauge potential $K(r)$.
 In all of the calculations we have presented in \S\ref{sec:validateDMs}, we have been perturbing around the smallest real $r_0 > r_+$ for which \eqref{eq:r0extrema} is satisfied.
 To apply the method, it is important to know whether multiple choices of $r_0$ will lead to correct calculations of quasinormal mode eigenvalues.

 To illustrate the physics, let us focus for the moment on the case of a neutral scalar, $q = 0$, for which choices of $r_0$ correspond to critical points of the potential.
 We plot the potential $V(r)$ in Fig.~\ref{fig:Vmudep} for several choices of $\mu$ at fixed $r_\pm$.
 We see that for sufficiently small $\mu$, as in all of our plots in \S\ref{sec:validateDMs}, there is a {\em maximum} of the potential at a choice of $r_0 > r_+$.
 This fits well with the motivation of Hatsuda's method that we discussed in \S\ref{subsec:Hatsudaalgorithm}: when analytically continuing our quasinormal mode problem to a Schr{\"o}dinger problem, the potential is inverted, so the maximum of $V(r)$ becomes a quadratic minimum in which we can find standard quantum mechanical bound states.
 Fig.~\ref{fig:Vmudep} shows that above a critical $\mu = \mu_\mathrm{c}$, this maximum of $V(r)$ disappears.
 This raises the question: can the method be applied at all when $\mu > \mu_\mathrm{c}$?
 We also see that there is a second maximum of the potential, at {\em small} $r$, inside the black hole horizon.
 This maximum persists at larger $\mu$.
 Does perturbing around this other maximum allow us to compute physically interesting modes?
 Here we present some tentative, preliminary steps toward addressing such questions.
 We do not yet have complete answers.
+In particular, our discussion in \S\ref{subsec:bcs} of why we expect our results to obey the correct quasinormal mode boundary conditions applies when perturbing around real $r_0 > r_+$, and does not extend in an obvious way to the more general results found in this section.
+Nonetheless, empirically, we will see that the algorithm produces correct quasinormal mode frequencies in more general cases.